Here are the best things to do in San Simeon, California. This town is home to Hearst’s Castle and many other wonders.

 Visit the Coastal Discovery Center

-The Coastal Discovery Center, located next to San Simeon’s pier entrance, has interactive exhibits and educational programs highlighting the natural and cultural resources of the San Simeon Bay and the Monterey Bay National Marine Sanctuary.
+The Coastal Discovery Center, located next to San Simeon’s pier entrance, has interactive exhibits and educational programs highlighting the natural and cultural resources of the San Simeon Bay, California Coastal National Monument, and Monterey Bay National Marine Sanctuary.

 Admission is free.